Imagine having a list of 5000 people who showed interest in your product and service.

 1. Create an email course to educate your leads

-An email course can be a very good lead magnet.
-Teaching people highly specific and valuable knowledge is always a thing that makes people opt-in.
+An email course can be a perfect lead magnet.
+Teaching people particular and valuable knowledge is always a thing that makes people opt-in.

 One of the best things about these courses is that it doesn’t require as much resource as you would need for a video course.